cyrilthomas/node-delay-promise/README.md

 ## Delay promise

-A bluebird promise wrapper library to delay of promises as series or parallel
+A bluebird promise wrapper library to delay promises as series or parallel

 ```javascript
 var Promise = require('delay-promise');